lavin-a/garage61-sso/README.md

    - `Garage61Username` (Text)
    - `Garage61Id` (Text)
    - `iRacingUsername` (Text) - Auto-populated if user has iRacing linked to Garage61
-   - `IRacingId` (Text) - Auto-populated if user has iRacing linked to Garage61
+   - `iRacingId` (Text) - Auto-populated if user has iRacing linked to Garage61

 ### 3. Deploy Backend to Vercel